Waze, Hiran seen meeting on the day Scorpio was `stolen' | Law-Order

-The same Scorpio was found with gelatin sticks inside near industrialist Mukesh Ambani's house on February 25.
+The same Scorpio was found with explosives inside near industrialist Mukesh Ambani's house on February 25 and Waze is at the centre of the probe being carried out by the National Investigation Agency in the matter.

-In a related development, two senior officials of the National Investigation Agency, which is probing the case related to the explosives-laden SUV, met the Mumbai police commissioner.

-A team from Pune's forensic science laboratory also arrived in Mumbai in connection with the probe, police said.
+According to NIA officials, Waze, suspected to have played role in parking the SUV near Ambani's house, had used fake vehicle registration plates to conceal his movements.

+Later he tried to destroy them by dumping in creeks, but during the probe two number plates were recovered, said an official.

+Further, he tried to tamper with CCTV footage at the housing society in Thane where he lived and at some other places by obtaining Digital Video Recording so as to conceal his movements while committing the crime, the official added.

-As per an official of the Anti-Terrorism Squad, which is probing Hiran's suspicious death, CCTV footage near the Chhhatrapati Shivaji Maharaj Terminus (CSMT) in south Mumbai showed Hiran and Waze sitting in a Mercedes car for about 10 minutes on February 17.
+As per an official of the Maharashtra Anti-Terrorism Squad, which is probing Hiran's suspicious death, CCTV footage near the Chhatrapati Shivaji Maharaj Terminus (CSMT) in south Mumbai showed Hiran and Waze sitting in a Mercedes car for about 10 minutes on February 17.

 The NIA later seized this same Mercedes after arresting Waze, he said.